 Get your clients into the cloud before someone else does.
 Make your recurring revenue before someone else takes it away.
 There are a number of companies now who only do cloud - actually, let me rephrase that - who only "sell" cloud.

 How could they ever provide an objective perspective?
 I could go on and on about this particular topic, but I'll hold back for now and share some of my perspective with you regarding this in my next blog.

 In the meantime, keep an eye on the perspective your IT Service Provider brings to the table with you.
 Is he selling you something or is he providing you with options for a solution?
 Again, to me, this comes down to why we do what we do.
 Are we aiming to be a trusted advisor or are we aiming to make a buck?
 Are we your trusted advisor or are we a salesman?

 When comparing approaches, it really is apples to oranges.
-And, with all those apples to choose from - I'm comfortable with us being an orange.
+And, with all those oranges to choose from - I'm comfortable with us being the delicious golden apple.